- providing course materials in the classroom;

 Classroom Recordings, Lecture Capture and Televised Classes

-Lessons, including tests and exams, may be recorded and posted to a password-protected course website or learning management system (e.g., Blackboard, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course for later viewing or listening, provided that:
+Lessons, including tests and exams, may be recorded and posted to a password-protected course website or learning management system (e.g., Canvas, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course for later viewing or listening, provided that:

 - the recording or copy is destroyed, by the university and the students, within 30 days after the end of the course;

 - the institution takes measures (such as implementing password-protection) to limit the audience to only students enrolled in the course in which the lesson was given;